 If you don't have an email notification and you're not a Guide admin, you'll need the URL to access the article for review.

-- When you are ready to publish the article, click the drop-down arrow on the Save button, then select Publish now.
+- When you are ready to publish the article, click the drop-down arrow on the Save

 If you sent the article for review, it returns to the ready for review status.
-You can assign the article to a specific reviewer, if you'd like, see Assigning or reassigning articles with Team Publishing.
+You can assign the article to a specific reviewer, if you'd like.
+See Assigning or reassigning articles with Team Publishing.

 We would like to have the ability to add internal comments to an article during the review process.
 The use case would be that an editor/reviewer is requesting changes from a contributor, which can be documented as internal comments and sent back.